lana-z/city-explorer/README.md

 01-01-2001 4:59pm - Application has a fully-functional express server, with a GET route for the location resource.

 ## Credit and Collaborations
-I collaborated with Stephanie and Latherio.
+I collaborated with and was assisted by Stephanie, Latherio, Ekow, Code Fellows TAs, John and ChatGPT. :raised_hands:
-Brandon and ChatGPT assisted us.
 LocationIQ and Weatherbit API are utilized.
+For the weatherbit API, I referenced Chris' code.

+#### Notes
-Name of feature:
+Name of feature: Set up Server

 Estimate of time needed to complete: 8 hours